Unipotent homotopy theory of schemes: Introduction

 \subsection{Acknowledgments}

 We are very grateful to Ben Antieau, Bhargav Bhatt and Akhil Mathew for many helpful discussions and encouragement throughout the writing of this article.
-We also thank Denis-Charles Cisinski, Dustin Clausen, Vladimir Drinfeld, Lars Hesselholt, Luc Illusie, Srikanth B. Iyengar, Andy Jiang, Dimitry Kubrak, Shizhang Li, Jacob Lurie, Barry Mazur, Peter Scholze, Carlos Simpson, Bertrand To\"en and Marco Volpe for useful conversations.
+We thank Denis-Charles Cisinski, Dustin Clausen, Vladimir Drinfeld, Lars Hesselholt, Luc Illusie, Srikanth B. Iyengar, Andy Jiang, Dimitry Kubrak, Shizhang Li, Jacob Lurie, Barry Mazur, Peter Scholze, Carlos Simpson, Bertrand To\"en and Marco Volpe for useful conversations.
+We also thank the anonymous referees for their comments on an earlier version of this manuscript.
 The authors acknowledge funding through the Max Planck Institute for Mathematics in Bonn, Germany, as well as NSF Grants DMS \#1801689, FRG \#1952399 (S.M.) and DMS \#1926686 (E.R.).
 In the earlier stages of this project, the first named author was a graduate student at the University of Michigan and the second named author was a member at the Institute for Advanced Study.
 During the preparation of the paper, the first author also visited the University of Chicago and the University of Copenhagen.
+In the revision stages of the paper, the first author was supported by the University of British Columbia and the second author was supported by the Institut des Hautes \'Etudes Scientifiques.
 We thank all these institutes for their support and hospitality.

 \addtocontents{toc}{ }